 All building and pest inspection firms will provide you with a series of terms and conditions that describe their liability in the case of missing something.
 For thorough, professional building and pest inspectors, this is an insurance necessity that is rarely even raised.
 Unfortunately, for some of the less reputable Brisbane building and pest inspectors, these clauses are their “get out of jail free” card for doing a shoddy job on your pre-purchase inspection.
 High volume building and pest inspection firms allot their inspectors very limited time to do each job and generate the report.
 This means that you may receive a report that contains stock photos, unfinished information and “excuses” as to why areas weren’t properly inspected.
 A building and pest inspection can’t be done in 15 minutes – if it is, then you know your property inspection firm is paying more for lawyers than conscientious staff!

-INSURANCE AND BANKING IMPLICATIONS OF SKIPPING YOUR PRE-PURCHASE INSPECTION
+INSURANCE AND BANKING IMPLICATIONS OF SKIPPING YOUR PRE-PURCHASE INSPECTION IN BRISBANE

 If you’re considering skipping the pre-purchase inspection process, you may end up in some serious trouble when it comes time to finalise your finance.
 Your bank may want to see proof of the quality of the property before handing over your new mortgage.
 Getting a low quality building and pest inspection, or worse still, no building and pest inspection could hold up the process right at the worst time.
 Similarly, buying your property without a reputable pre-purchase inspector’s report could mean your insurance company refuses to pay up for problems with your home.
 You could be hundreds of thousands of dollars out of pocket for the sake of saving a few bucks on a proper inspection.
 Learn more about pricing here.